Aml Ameen

-Early life
+Early life and education

 Ameen was born in London, England, to Jamaican and Vincentian parents.

 He studied acting at the Barbara Speake Stage School, an independent school in London.
 As a child he appeared in the West End in shows such as Oliver! and Jolson.
 At the age of 11, he performed on stage with Michael Jackson at the 1996 BRIT Awards in a performance famously invaded by Pulp's singer Jarvis Cocker.